hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 ```

 Note that you'll never see this hoisted code when working with JavaScript. *Hoisting is an internal step performed by the engine*; it doesn't move any code around.
 However, it's useful to think of hoisting in this way, so long as you understand that your code is not changed.

-Hoisting isn't limited to function declarations.
-We'll discuss it in more detail later in the curriculum.

 Function definitions that are the first thing on a line are known as **function declarations**.
 On the other hand, **function expressions** are function definitions that are part of an expression.
 For instance, the code in the above example shows `prompt` as a function declaration; the next example shows `foo` as a function expression: it is *not* a declaration.